frappe/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

-this is a stubb !
+## this is a stubb of a to be build **Glossary of Terms** for ERPNext

-The intention is to build a Glossary of terms (i.e. site, Form view, etc.) and what they exactly mean in the logic of ERPNext
+## The intention is to build a Glossary of terms (i.e. site, Form view, etc.) and what they exactly mean in the logic of ERPNext

 **Site** - [add definition here]